There is a strict procedure on ticket sales at the instruction of the EFL and Wembley.

 Posh have an initial allocation of 25,000 tickets for the Bristol Street Motors Trophy Final at the National stadium on Sunday, April 7.

-Tickets go on sale to supporters with 230 priority points or more.
+When released to supporters, ticket sales will begin at 230 priority points or more.

 There is a strict procedure on ticket sales at the instruction of the EFL and Wembley.
 It is as follows…